Ma Zhanshan: Japanese Invasion of Manchuria

 After the Mukden Incident, when the Japanese Kwantung Army invaded the provinces of Liaoning and Jilin, Governor Wan Fulin of Heilongjiang Province was in Beijing, leaving no one in authority in the province to take charge of defenses against the Japanese.
 Zhang Xueliang telegraphed the Nanjing Government to ask for instructions, and then appointed Ma Zhanshan to act as Governor and Military Commander-in-chief of Heilongjiang Province on October 10, 1931.
 Ma arrived in the capital Qiqihar on October 19 and took office the next day.
 He held military meetings and personally inspected the defense positions while facing down parties advocating surrender, saying “I am appointed as Chairman of the province, and I have the responsibility to defend the province and I will never be a surrendering general”.

 Ma became famous around the world after the incident.

 The Japanese invaders repeatedly demanded to repair the Nen River Bridge, which had been dynamited in earlier civil strife to prevent an advance by a rival Chinese warlord.
 These demands were refused by Ma Zhanshan.
 The Japanese, determined to repair the bridge, sent a repair crew, guarded by 800 Japanese soldiers.
 Nearby were 2,500 Chinese troops, and the Battle of Nenjiang Bridge ensued.
 Each side charged the other with opening fire without provocation, and thus began the Jiangqiao Campaign.
 Although eventually forced to withdraw his troops in the face of Japanese tanks and artillery, Ma became a national hero for his resistance to the Japanese, which was reported in the Chinese and international press.
-Ting Chao and other senior commanders followed Ma's example at the industrial city of Harbin in Jilin province and elsewhere, and his successes inspired the local Chinese to aid or enlist in his forces.
+Ding Chao and other senior commanders followed Ma's example at the industrial city of Harbin in Jilin province and elsewhere, and his successes inspired the local Chinese to aid or enlist in his forces.
 On November 18, Ma evacuated Qiqihar.
-However, after the General Ting Chao was driven from Harbin, Ma's forces suffered serious casualties and were soon driven over the Soviet border.
+However, after the General Ding Chao was driven from Harbin, Ma's forces suffered serious casualties and were soon driven over the Soviet border.

 Ma appealed in a telegram to the League of Nations asking for help against the Japanese.

 $2,000 were cabled by Chinese in America to Ma to help him fight.